neosaurrrus/pego-challenges/README.md

 ## Hackernews App

+Quickly (so might not entirely work...) hosted on Vercel here - https://hackernews-app-lk.vercel.app/

 Hey, this is my attempt at the PEGO coding frontend challenge.
 It is build with create-next-app so hopefully the boilerplate text below is good to get things up and running

 Standard disclaimer of having limited time to refactor, add tests, error handling etc.